Arquebus: Comparison to bows

 Most high-skilled bowmen achieved a far higher rate of shot than the matchlock arquebus, which took 30–60 seconds to reload properly.
 The arquebus did, however, have a faster rate of fire than the most powerful crossbow, a shorter learning curve than a longbow, and was more powerful than either.
 The arquebus did not rely on the physical strength of the user for propulsion of the projectile, making it easier to find a suitable recruit.
-It also meant that, compared to an archer or crossbowman, an arquebusier lost less of his battlefield effectiveness due to fatigue, malnutrition or sickness.
+It also meant that, compared to an archer or crossbowman, an arquebusier lost less of his battlefield effectiveness due to fatigue, malnutrition, or sickness.
 The arquebusier also had the added advantage of frightening enemies (and horses) with the noise.
 Wind could reduce the accuracy of archery, but had much less of an effect on an arquebus.
-During a siege it was also easier to fire an arquebus out of loopholes than it was a bow and arrow.
+During a siege, it was also easier to fire an arquebus out of loopholes than it was a bow and arrow.
 It was sometimes advocated that an arquebusier should load his weapon with multiple bullets or small shot at close ranges rather than a single ball.
 Small shot did not pack the same punch as a single round ball but the shot could hit and wound multiple enemies.

-An arquebus also has superior penetrating power to a bow.
-Although some plate armors were bulletproof, these armors were unique, heavy and expensive.
+An arquebus also has superior penetrating power to a bow or crossbow.
+Although some plate armors were bulletproof, these armors were unique, heavy, and expensive.
 A cuirass with a tapul was able to absorb some musket fire due to being angled.
-Otherwise, most forms of armor a common soldier would wear (especially leather, light plate, and mail) had little resistance against musket fire.
-Arrows, however, were relatively weaker in penetration, and heavier bows or crossbows required more skill and reload time than the standard bows.
+Otherwise, most forms of armor a common soldier would wear (especially cloth, light plate, and mail) had little resistance against musket fire.
+Arrows, however, were relatively weaker in penetration, and heavier than bows or crossbows that required more skill and reload time than the standard bows.

 Producing an effective arquebusier required much less training than producing an effective bowman.
-Most archers spent their whole lives training to shoot with accuracy, but with drill and instruction, the arquebusier was able to learn his profession in months as opposed to years.
+Most archers spent their whole lives training to shoot with accuracy, but with drill and instruction, the arquebusier was able to learn the profession in months as opposed to years.
 This low level of skill made it a lot easier to outfit an army in a short amount of time as well as expand the small arms ranks.
-This idea of lower skilled, lightly armoured units was the driving force in the infantry revolution that took place in the 16th and 17th centuries and allowed early modern infantries to phase out the longbow.
+This idea of lower-skilled, lightly armoured units was the driving force in the infantry revolution that took place in the 16th and 17th centuries and allowed early modern infantries to phase out the longbow.

 An arquebusier could carry more ammunition and powder than a crossbowman or longbowman could with bolts or arrows.
 Once the methods were developed, powder and shot were relatively easy to mass-produce, while arrow making was a genuine craft requiring highly skilled labor.